 - The companion book needs to be purchased separately

 The Wild Unknown Tarot Deck and Guidebook by Kim Krans is not your usual tarot deck.
-It’s more of a resonant guide for anyone looking to get a deeper understanding of the countless images, art prints, and tattoos that are on the deck.
+It’s more of a resonant guide for anyone looking to get a deeper understanding of the countless images, art prints, and tattoos on the deck.

 The pack comes with 78 cards.
 There are 56 Minor Arcana cards and 22 Major Arcana cards, and each card explores the mysteries of the natural world and the animal kingdom.

-Inside is the Wild Unknown guidebook that is hand-lettered and allows readers to get the meaning of the cards while cutting and shuffling the tarot.
+Inside is the Wild Unknown guidebook that is hand-lettered and allows readers to get the meaning of the cards while cutting and shuffling the Tarot.
 The best part is that the Wild Unknown Tarot Deck and Guidebook are available as a keepsake box set/That packaging helps the set retain its glamor, mystery, and the allure of a cult sensation.

 - Combines pagan imagery with traditional RW meanings

-- Has beautiful artwork and imagery
+- It has beautiful artwork and imagery

 - Sturdy and smooth card finishing